 Application

 We plan on using the ready4 software framework to implement multiple transparent, reusable and updatable CHEMs in youth mental health (see Figure 1).
-Some initial outputs from this work are publicly available.
+Initial outputs from this work are publicly available.

 Economic topics

-Currently, we are using the ready4 software framework to develop, apply and share youth mental health CHEMs in four of the twelve domains of health economics identified by Wagstaff and Culyer [1]:
+We are using the ready4 software framework to develop, apply and share youth mental health CHEMs in four of the twelve domains of health economics identified by Wagstaff and Culyer [1]:

 health and its value (our projects: utility mapping models);